 The first section is ‘sitelinks’, which help prospective patients get to the exact page they want.
 For example, if you create an ad for Invisalign, you could have sitelinks leading to ‘Cosmetic dentistry’ or ‘Book a free consultation’.

 You should also add ‘callout extensions’, a sentence highlighting something about your business and the ‘call extension’, which would display the clinic’s phone number, and allow people seeing the ad to call directly from their mobile.

 Finally, ‘structures snippets’ is where you’ll add assets that will appear beneath your text, highlighting specific aspects of your clinic.

-These final three sections that you should include not only provide your potential patients with more information but also make the ad bigger.
+These four extensions that you should include not only provide your potential patients with more information but also make the ad bigger.
 It’s as simple as it sounds – the bigger the ad, the more eye-catching it is!

 #5 Optimise your Google Ads

 You will have to wait a few weeks to see the full effects of your ad.
 It is crucial that you don’t pause your ad or stop it too early.
 It needs time for Google’s algorithm to do its thing; pausing it will cause your CPC to spike.
 You can edit your ad throughout and change the budget without having to stop the campaign.